Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

         "name": "How does an Enneagram 5 type respond to stress?", "acceptedAnswer": {
           "@type": "Answer",
           "text": "Enneagram 5 types respond to stress by feeling information overload, feeling incompetent, and experiencing emotional vulnerability.
-They often have an internal dialog of needing to gather more information before making a decision and finding a way to solve problems on their own."
+They often have an internal dialog of needing to gather more information before deciding and finding a way to solve problems independently."
         }
       },
       {